University of Warwick Postgraduate Programmes Terms and Conditions

-1. Any offer of a place made to you by the University is on the basis that in accepting such an offer you agree to these terms and conditions, which form part of the contract between you and the University of Warwick (‘the University’) and apply from the point of acceptance of offer, until you cease to be a postgraduate student at the University (unless paragraph 3 below applies to you).
+- Any offer of a place made to you by the University of Warwick (the ‘University’) is on the basis that in accepting such an offer you agree to these University of Warwick Full Time Postgraduate Programmes Terms and Conditions (the “Terms”), which form part of the contract between you and the University and apply from the point of acceptance of offer, until you cease to be a postgraduate student at the University (unless paragraph 3 below applies to you).

-5. The tuition fee stated in your offer letter is based on the start date shown in the offer letter and applies only for the year(s) specified.
+- The tuition fee stated in your offer letter (if applicable) is based on the start date shown in the offer letter and applies only for the year(s) specified.
 If it is agreed that you may defer your entry to a future year, your tuition fee may be different to that stated in your offer letter.
 The University will seek to provide you with confirmation of any fee changes at the earliest opportunity.

-6. Postgraduate research degrees: the tuition fee for students classed as ‘Home’ or ‘Home/EU’ for fees purposes and studying a postgraduate research degree, are aligned with Research Councils UK (RCUK) rate changes and have not yet been confirmed for academic years 2018/19 and beyond.
-The University will provide you with confirmation of any fee increase by not later than June before the start of the next academic year.
+- Postgraduate research degrees: the tuition fee for students classed as ‘Home’ for fees purposes and studying a postgraduate research degree, are aligned with Research Councils UK (RCUK) rate changes and have not yet been confirmed for academic years 2021/22 and beyond.
+The University will provide you with confirmation of any fee increase before the start of the next academic year.

-7. MBChB degree: For students who qualify for government-regulated fees (currently students classed as ‘Home’ or ‘Home/EU’ for fees purposes), the University expects to increase fees in line with any inflationary uplift as determined by the UK Government, if permitted by law or government policy, in the second and subsequent years of your course.
+- MBChB degree: For students who qualify for government-regulated fees (currently students classed as ‘Home’ for fees purposes), the University expects to increase fees in line with any inflationary uplift as determined by the UK Government, if permitted by law or government policy, in the second and subsequent years of your course.
 It is anticipated that such increases will be linked to RPI (the Retail Price Index excluding mortgage interest payments).
 The University will provide you with confirmation of any fee increase by not later than June before the start of the next academic year.

-10. For all other course fee profiles, not covered by clauses 6, 7, 8 and 9 above: tuition fees for academic year 2021/22 and subsequent years have not yet been set, but are expected to be subject to an inflationary increase which is likely to be in the range of 4% to 6% per annum.
-The confirmed fee for 2021/22 will be published by the University by September 2018 and communicated directly to you, if applicable.
+- For all other course fee profiles, not covered by clauses 6, 7, 8 and 9 above: tuition fees for academic year 2023/24 and subsequent years have not yet been set, but are expected to be subject to an inflationary increase which is likely to be in the range of 4% to 6% per annum.
+The confirmed fee for 2023/24 will be published by the University by September 2022 and communicated directly to you, if applicable.

-11. Any tuition fee increase will be applied from the beginning of the following academic year.
+- Any tuition fee increase will be applied from the beginning of the following academic year.

 Payment of Fees

-14. Students on modular based courses in Warwick Medical School, Centre for Lifelong Learning, Centre for Education Studies, and on distance learning courses in Warwick Business School, are required to pay for each module within 30 days of the invoice being applied to their account.
+- Students on modular based courses in Warwick Medical School, Centre for Lifelong Learning, Centre for Education Studies, and on distance learning courses in Warwick Business School, are required to pay for each module within 30 days of the invoice being applied to their account.
 Any fees incurred by distance learning students in Warwick Business School, in excess of their substantive fee (e.g. additional face to face modules, resit fees) are to be paid within 30 days of the invoice being applied to their account.

-15. Students on all other courses have the choice to either pay all of their tuition fees for the whole academic year at the start of their course, or pay in instalments.
+- Students on all other courses have the choice to either pay all of their tuition fees for the whole academic year at the start of their course, or pay in instalments.
 The University offers only one instalment option, and the standard payment schedule is as follows:

 50% of tuition fees due on the first day of term 1

 25% of tuition fees due on the first day of term 2

 25% of tuition fees due on the first day of term 3

-17. You will be invoiced by the University for the full amount or remaining portion of your fees for each year of the course, unless (for each year of your course) you have either:
+- You will be invoiced by the University for the full amount or remaining portion of your fees for each year of the course, unless (for each year of your course) you have either: